Skip to content

 For example, my body gets turned on by fantasies around noncon and emotional abuse, but not physical abuse.
 I adore food play and mouthplay, which is sometimes called “soft vore,” but my nervous system identifies oral vore as a physical violence.
 Illogically, I feel drawn to “insertion,” which many people categorize as a form of vore, such as vaginal vore or anal vore.
 None of those things activate my amygdala and my body’s alarm bells the way oral vore does, however irrational that may seem.
 (If I described my past trauma, you might understand, but nobody should have to bare their scars to be believed about their own experiences every time they ask for help.)
 I have a strong enough reaction to the word “vore” itself that I gave up trying to use versions of it in sexual contexts and began using “insertion” instead.

 Everyone is different, and every word has nuance.
 Another word for insertion and vaginal vore is “unbirth,” which often has a connotation of going through the vagina and entering the uterus.
 (Despite this connotation, many use it interchangeably with vaginal vore, to the point where F-List had fourteen other subcategories for other kinds of vore, but did not list vaginal vore at all.)
 Some folks find unbirth deeply comforting and erotic, and there are overlaps with breeding kinks and age regression.
-Personally, as a person who wanted but cannot have children, I have an even stronger reaction to this word than I do to vore.
-Yet for someone with a breeding kink, “unbirth” might sound vastly sexier than the somewhat clinical “insertion.”
+Personally, as a person who wanted but cannot have children** I have an even stronger reaction to this word than I do to vore.
+Yet for someone with a breeding kink, “unbirth” might sound way sexier than the somewhat clinical “insertion.”

 If a lot of this sounds irrational, that’s because it is.
 Our bodies aren’t in the business of being rational.
 They’re in the business of surviving, avoiding pain, and seeking pleasure.
 They evolved biochemical processes to keep us alive and safe from things we perceive to be violent (fear response) or poisonous/venomous/spoiled (disgust response).
 It takes a lot of time and mental and emotional energy to try re-wiring those processes, especially when we’ve been through dangerous experiences.